Azure/azure-powershell/documentation/Debugging-StaticAnalysis-Errors.md

 - Copy each of the errors you would like to suppress directly from the ExampleIssues.csv file output in the CI pipeline artifacts
 - Push the changes to the .csv file and ensure the errors no longer show up in the `ExampleIssues.csv` file output from the CI pipeline artifacts.

+If you have unexpected errors, please check whether you have splitted outputs from codes.
+If outputs cannot be separated from codes, then please add the tag `<!-- Skip: Output cannot be splitted from code -->` to the next line of the example title and in front of the code block.
-To better standardize the writing of documents, please also check the warning issues with severity 2 by downloading the `ExampleIssues.csv` file.
+To better standardize the writing of documents, please also check the warning issues with severity 2 in log or download the `ExampleIssues.csv` file.